vannguyengd/gooddata-ui/docs/model_helpers.md

 * `attributeColumnWidthItem` for creating attribute width items
 * `measureColumnWidthItem` for creating measure width items
 * `allMeasureColumnWidthItem` for creating measure width items for all measure columns
+* `weakMeasureColumnWidthItem` for creating measure width items for all columns of a specific measure

 ### attributeColumnWidthItem helper